dotnet-foundation/wg-membership/.github/ISSUE_TEMPLATE/membership_request.md

 Please tell us a bit about yourself and your interest in joining the committee:

-- What motivates you to join the .NET Foundation Membership Committee?
+* What motivates you to join the .NET Foundation Membership Committee?
-- What relevant experience, skills, or perspectives would you bring?
+* What relevant experience, skills, or perspectives would you bring?
-- How would you like to contribute to the committee’s work?
+* How would you like to contribute to the committee’s work?

 ---

-## Interests:
+## Additional Information (Optional)

-_What do you think you can contribute to the committee?
-What are your interest areas?_
+*Anything else you’d like us to know (prior community involvement, working groups, initiatives, etc.)*